soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v3
+# FeedHenry Sencha Tutorial - Part 3

 ## Overview

+'git checkout v2' to get the starting code for this tutorial.

 In this tutorial we will adding a new view for the Google Maps page.
 You will learn the following: